 - Insular Region: The Islands, originally part of each region, now form the Insular Region, which is famous for tourism and various ecosystems.
 It is famous also, for the San Andres and Providence Islands, which are the only places in Colombia where English is a native language (Spanish is taught also in the schools).
-As of today, there's a hussle with a treaty between Nicaragua and Colombia -and we'll leave it like that.
+As of today, there's a hussle with a treaty between Nicaragua and Colombia.
 For now.-

 - San Andrés y Providencia (San Andres and Providence Islands): As said before, San Andrés and Providencia are the only places in Colombia where the English is the native language.
 Even when Spanish is taught in schools, the Créole and English are the main languages there.
 Some nice places to visit are Johnny Kay, and the mentioned Providence Island.

 - San Bernardo (in the Department of Sucre): The Islands of San Bernardo are an archipelago which belongs to Sucre Department and to the Corales del Rosario National Park.
 More info on the other wiki

 - Gorgona (in the Department of Cauca): Gorgona used to be a jail (like Alcatraz), but now is a National Park.

 - Malpelo (in the Department of Cauca Valley): Is an island far far away from the Colombian Mainland, but has lots of biodiversity, and is on the UNESCO World Heritage Sites list.